-Paimpol-Brehat Tidal Farm is being constructed off the coast of Paimpol-Brehat in North Brittany, France.
-It is set to become the largest tidal array in the world once all its four turbines are operational in 2012.
-The power generated from the farm will be capable of serving 4,000 households.
+The Paimpol-Brehat Tidal Farm was constructed off the coast of Paimpol-Brehat in North Brittany, France.
+It is the first grid-connected tidal array in the world.
+The power generated from the farm is capable of serving 4,000 households.

 The idea to build the facility was first brought up by Electricite de France (EDF) in 2004, after France formally banned coal mining.
 Construction work at the tidal farm began in 2008.
-Sea testing of the first turbine has been completed and construction of the other three turbines is in progress.
+Sea testing of the two turbines was completed in 2014.
+The installation of two turbines was completed by May 2016.

-The cost of constructing the offshore tidal farm is estimated at €40m ($49m).
-The project is expected to provide employment opportunities for the neighbouring areas.
+The cost of constructing the offshore tidal farm is €40m ($49m).
+The project provides employment opportunities for the neighbouring areas.

 OpenHydro’s turbines were selected for the Paimpol-Brehat tidal power project due to their low cost and ease of installation, with significantly less labour required.
 The laying of the turbines underwater requires no drilling or excavation work.

 Each of the four turbines will measure 22m in height, 72ft in diameter and 850t in weight, inclusive of the foundation units.
-Each of the four turbines has a generating capacity of 2MW each and will be laid 35m deep into the seabed.
+Each of the two turbines has a generating capacity of 2MW each and was laid 35m-deep into the seabed.

 A specially designed barge named OpenHydro Triskell is used for the installation of the turbines.

-The turbines will be laid on top of a three legged structure acting as the subsea base for the turbines.
-The subsea base for supporting the turbines will be laid 4.8m above the seabed.
+The turbines were laid on top of a three-legged structure acting as the subsea base for the turbines.
+The subsea base for supporting the turbines was laid 4.8m above the seabed.

-The turbines are specially designed with an opening in the middle, which is done to provide safety and easy access for fishes and other creatures in the sea.
+The turbines are specially designed with an opening in the middle, which provides safety and easy access for fishes and other creatures in the sea.
 The project received support for construction from the Brittany region, the French Government and Europe for prioritising the safety of the marine environment.